ignorantme/CarND-Lane2/.ipynb_checkpoints/writeup_template-checkpoint.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I think the core of this lane detection process is to binarize the warped image.
 Fit the lines is just a easy step based on the binarized images.
 As can be seen, I tried many methods and combinitions of them, none is rubust throughout the whole video.
 The final choice still get a slight problem at 24th and 42th second.
 The lane-lines on warped images are almost in the vertical direction all the time, sobel calculator on x direction should have good results, the yellow lins are clearly separated with the background on S channel.
 The combinition of these two method works better than other methods I tried, but when applied it on the challenge video, it became a mess.
 There must be better solutions to create robust binary images, however testing different parameters and methods and their combinitions took too much time.
 If I happen to work in this area in the future, I'll make further test.

+---
+update: use hsv thresholds as seggested, the binarization result is much better.